-Most of my information security focus these past few years has concentrated on management and governance, but this was not always the case.
+Most of my information security focus these past few years has concentrated on managing risks and governance, but this was not always the case.
 I came into this profession as a technologist and manager who focused on team building, turn-arounds and doing a lot with few resources.
 But as my career moved from technology operations to security it also moved from technology to governance.
 I chose this path on purpose, and as I tell the few techies who have asked, I did it for one main reason; while technological security risks are always a possibility, management security risks are a certainty.

 I was reminded of this decision this past week when a professional I have strong respect for bumped up against a misunderstanding of security regulations and, with her best intentions, sapped the time and energy of five professionals from two organizations responding to what they thought was a HIPAA violation.
 It turns out that there was no violation.
 But there was an impact; the wasted day of five highly competent and valuable professionals.
 And the threat that caused the impact?
-Management’s misunderstanding of the HIPAA Security Rule and of their Business Associate contracts.
-The organization made a cultural decision to make their personnel hyper-vigilant to the point of paranoia, causing over-reactions to allowable use of protected health information.
+Management’s misunderstanding of the HIPAA Security Rule and of their Business Associate contracts (BAC).
+The organization made a cultural decision to make their personnel hyper-vigilant to the point of paranoia, causing over-reactions to allowable use of protected health information (PHI).

-Management security threats come in a few varieties.
+Managing security threats come in a few varieties.
 Perhaps the most obvious management security threat is ignoring security and compliance altogether.
 There are many causes of this threat, including denial of obligations and the denial of the reality of threats.
 But the results are the same; a vulnerable organization that gets into trouble.

 A less obvious management security threat occurs in the organization that over-controls.
 HALOCK has too often responded to information security breaches that occurred because personnel were trying to get their work done in an unsafe way because they could not get it done in the designated safe way.
-Sometimes security controls are so strict that they prevent personnel from performing normal work activities.
+Sometimes cyber security controls are so strict that they prevent personnel from performing normal work activities.
 Personnel who have a motivation to work efficiently in inefficient environments will create their own efficiencies, even if they create new vulnerabilities along with them.
-This is why we have risk assessments; to be sure that security controls are reasonable and appropriate to avoid these misplaced security controls.
+This is why we have risk assessments; to be sure that cyber security controls are reasonable and appropriate to avoid these misplaced security controls.

 The least obvious management security threat on our list is misinformed management; people who assert their misunderstanding of regulations and security requirements as if they are true.
 While it is bad enough to misunderstand compliance requirements, things get even more complicated when contradictory information surfaces.
 This is why I always insist on quoting the applicable regulations and contracts.
 When we have a debate based on the authoritative documents, then our disagreements are narrow.
 When we have fact-free debates, then we are left with fear, uncertainty, and doubt, which is a killer of time, innovation, morale, and certainty.